 Setup your custom audiences and retargeting so the right message is shown to the right person.
 This should direct them to a dedicated landing page with a lead magnet to encourage them to take action.

-There is literally almost no limit to the amount of uses for retargeted advertising on Facebook.
+There is literally almost no limit to the number of uses for retargeted advertising on Facebook.
 We’ll be updating this page with more and more ideas as we come up with them.

 Of course it’s not all smooth sailing, with internet experts Moz outlining some potential challenges facing marketers who utilise retargeting: